AmpersandTarski/documentation/installation/installing_ampersand.md

 * All graphical output is created using [GraphViz](http://www.graphviz.org/).
 You need to install it. **Make sure *dot* and *neato* are in your path**.
 Also, if you compile it from source, make sure you install it with gts support.
 * In order to run the generated prototype, you need the following on the computer that you are using:
  * a working SQL database server.
 You must ensure that this server has an account for localhost, that has a user called `ampersand` with a password `ampersand`, with rights to create/read/update/delete databases as well as their contents.![](databaseuserconfig.jpg)
- * a working (configured) web server that can run PHP (5.5 or higher).
+ * a working (configured) web server that can run PHP (5.6 or higher).
 The webserver must run on `localhost` and listen on port 80, which is pretty default.
 A practical way to arrange for this in Windows is to install [XAMPP](https://www.apachefriends.org/download.html), and create the `ampersand` database account.
+* For some libraries we use at runtime, you need to have composer.
+Instructions for installation can be found at [getcomposer.org](https://getcomposer.org/download/)